Click here for an overview of the ConEd Internship Process!

 Confirm Your Plan with the Contextual Education Office

-Once you have a ConEd plan in place (ex. you’ve been invited to an internship by a site supervisor, or completed a ConEd Project proposal with an STH faculty member’s support, or been admitted into a CPE program or Travel Seminar), you will complete the ConEd Placement/Project Request Form.
-This form will outline your plan for our Directors to review and affirm.
-Once reviewed, our office will either email you with questions or with an approval of your plan, copying the Registrar’s Office.
+Once you have a ConEd plan in place (ex. you’ve been invited to an internship by a site supervisor, or completed a ConEd Project Description with an STH faculty member’s support, or been admitted into a CPE program or Travel Seminar), you will complete the ConEd Proposal Form.
+This form will outline your plan for our team to review.
+After reviewing your proposal, our office will either email you with questions/requesting clarification or provide an approval of your plan, copying the Registrar’s Office.

-If you are requesting an internship placement, you will need to submit a Viewpoint Screening Background Check as part of completing the ConEd Placement/Project Request Form.
+If you are pursuing an internship, you will need to also submit a Viewpoint Screening Background Check as part of completing the ConEd Proposal Form.
 This requirement is necessary regardless of a student’s degree program.

 This background check practice is similar to the background checks required by most institutions in their hiring practices and by most churches in their ordination processes.
-A background check is only necessary once, before the start of a student’s first internship placement, and will be good for 2 years.
+A background check is only necessary once, before the start of a student’s first internship, and will be good for 2 years.
 It is meant to protect all parties, including you, in that it provides a record that there are no undisclosed issues from your past that preclude you from entering your site in a professional leadership capacity.
-Go to the Viewpoint Screening website: https://www.viewpointscreening.com/busth.
-Click on “Start Your Order” and follow the online prompts to complete your background check.
+To proceed with your background check, go to the Viewpoint Screening website: https://www.viewpointscreening.com/busth; click on “Start Your Order;” follow the online prompts.

 The deadline for the ConEd Placement/Project Request Form is March 15th for Fall or Summer ConEd